Let’s Talk Homemade Ketchup!

 When the ketchup has thickened, get your store bought ketchup out and put a tablespoon of it on a saucer and a tablespoon of your homemade ketchup on another saucer to compare thickness.
 After they sit for a minute, if more clear liquid runs from the dollop of your ketchup than from the dollop of store bought, it needs to cook awhile longer.

-This recipe seems to cure over time.
-It tasted a little more like a barbecue sauce at first but cures into a great tasting ketchup in a week or two.
+This homemade ketchup recipe seems to cure over time.
+It tasted a little more like a barbecue sauce at first but cures into a great tasting homemade ketchup in a week or two.